-- They can go with you to meetings with your social worker. such as your Pathway Plan meeting or LAC review to help you say the things that are important to you.
+- They can go with you to meetings with your social worker, such as your Pathway Plan meeting or Looked After Child (LAC) review, to help you say the things that are important to you.

-- If you are unhappy about how you are being treated by Children’s Services or if you are worried about what is happening they can help get this sorted out.
+- If you are unhappy about how you are being treated by Children’s Services or if you are worried about what is happening, they can help sort out any problems or concerns.

 - They can make sure people listen to you.